Professional Development for Chemistry Majors—

 For application form, please download from here.

-For a summary of the Professional Development for Chemistry Majors at Newcastle University experience, please download from here.
+For a summary of the 2018 Professional Development for Chemistry Majors at Newcastle University experience, please see this link.

 The Department of Chemistry has set up an annual program to nominate and arrange for a limited number of outstanding undergraduate students to conduct summer research at the Department of Chemistry at Imperial College London from July to August.
 The students will obtain financial support under the Faculty’s Overseas Research Fellowship (a stipend of HK$16,000, plus airfare on a reimbursement basis), and possibly additional support from the Department.
 The students will also be admitted to an intensive training to prepare them for doing research abroad.